 - NRIs can opt for loans against their NRO deposits.

-- NRIs can invest in term deposits, recurring deposits, mutual funds, etc., through this account.
-Also, the term deposit up to INR 1,00,000 is covered by the Government of India.
+- Through this account, NRIs can invest in term deposits, recurring deposits, mutual funds, etc. Also, the Government of India covers the term deposit up to ₹1 lakh.

-- Nomination facility is available for Non-Resident Ordinary accounts.
+- A nomination facility is available for NRO accounts.

-- The Non-Resident Indian holding the Non-Resident Ordinary account moves back to India and becomes a resident of India, then the account has to be converted into a resident account.
+- If the non-resident Indian holding the NRO account moves back to India and becomes a resident of India, the account has to be converted into a resident account.

-- Funds cannot be transferred from an NRO account to an NRE account.
+- Funds cannot be transferred from an NRO account to an NRE (Non-Resident External) account.

-Following is the eligibility criteria to open an Non-Resident Ordinary account:
+The following are the eligibility criteria to open an NRO account:

-- Non-Resident Indians, Person of Indian Origin, and Overseas Citizen of India can open the NRO account.
+- Non-resident Indians, Persons of Indian Origin, and Overseas Citizens of India can open the NRO account.

 - Student studying abroad